Coppersmith's attack: Franklin–Reiter related-message attack

+Once $M_2$ is found, $M_1$ is recovered by computing $f(M_2) \pmod{N}$.

 Coppersmith’s short-pad attack

 Like Håstad’s and Franklin–Reiter’s attacks, this attack exploits a weakness of RSA with public exponent $e = 3$.
 Coppersmith showed that if randomized padding suggested by Håstad is used improperly, then RSA encryption is not secure.

 Suppose Bob sends a message $M$ to Alice using a small random padding before encrypting it.
 An attacker, Eve, intercepts the ciphertext and prevents it from reaching its destination.
 Bob decides to resend $M$ to Alice because Alice did not respond to his message.
 He randomly pads $M$ again and transmits the resulting ciphertext.
 Eve now has two ciphertexts corresponding to two encryptions of the same message using two different random pads.

 Even though Eve does not know the random pad being used, she still can recover the message $M$ by using the following theorem, if the random padding is too short.